 Mint EO demonstrated limited bactericidal activity at 2 hours post-treatment, as growth (G) was observed in all isolates, including E. coli, K. pneumoniae, P. multocida, P. mirabilis, C. pseudotuberculosis, S. agalactiae, and all MRSA isolates.
-By 4 hours, mint EO successfully eliminated C. pseudotuberculosis and K. pneumoniae (NG) but failed to eliminate the remaining isolates.
+By 4 pseudotuberculosis and K. pneumoniae (NG) but failed to eliminate the remaining isolates.
 At 24 hours, mint EO was effective in eliminating all isolates, indicating improved bactericidal activity over time.
 In contrast, lavender EO showed poor performance at 2 hours, failing to eliminate most isolates except K. pneumoniae.
-However, by 4 hours, lavender EO successfully eliminated all isolates except E. coli, P. multocida, and P. mirabilis that were successfully eliminated at 24 hours.
+However, by 4 hours, lavender EO successfully eliminated all isolates except E. coli, P. multocida, P. mirabilis and S. agalactiae that were successfully eliminated at 24 hours.

 Overall, Mint EO demonstrated limited bactericidal activity at the earlier time points, with improved effectiveness observed at 24 hours.
-Lavender EO, on the other hand, consistently showed superior performance across most isolates, particularly at the 4-hour time point.
-However, the difference was not statistically significant, although elimination was observed for the majority of isolates.
+Lavender EO, on the other hand, consistently showed superior performance across most isolates, particularly at the 4hour time point.
+However, the difference was not statistically significant.
 Both essential oils exhibited varying levels of efficacy, with Lavender EO performing more effectively at intermediate time points compared to Mint EO.